 Refer to the COPHS Student Handbook for Class Attendance/Excused Absence Policies and Processes According to the OTD Program's philosophy of teaching and learning, the faculty believe that students learn best through a developmental process that relies on interactive learning experiences.
+The online curriculum of the DLC pathway mirrors that of the campus-based program, including our Level I Fieldwork experiences which take place in semesters one through five.
+Students can expect the same quality, content, and rigor regardless of pathway.
+Courses are offered online and synchronously (at the same time as oncampus students) through a blended learning model during which distance students and oncampus students simultaneously engage in face-to-face learning.
 Optimum learning is achieved when basic knowledge and competencies are progressively supported by more advanced experiential opportunities and learning activities.
 Class attendance is vital to initiate and advance learning and to integrate course content with fieldwork experiences.
 Therefore, students are expected to make every effort to attend classes and fieldwork experiences.